-- excludes shares of common stock reserved for issuance under the Globalstar, Inc. 2006 Equity Incentive Plan, none of which have been issued as of the date of this prospectus; we expect to issue shares of restricted stock under this plan upon completion of this offering; and - excludes shares of common stock reserved for issuance under the irrevocable standby stock purchase agreements described in "Certain Relationships and Related Party Transactions-Irrevocable Standby Stock Purchase Agreement."
+- excludes 1,200,000 shares of common stock reserved for issuance under the Globalstar, Inc. 2006 Equity Incentive Plan, none of which have been issued as of the date of this prospectus; we expect to issue approximately 265,000 shares of restricted stock under this plan upon completion of this offering; - excludes 120,000 shares of common stock reserved for issuance under a stock option granted to one of our directors (See "Management-Board of Directors"); and - excludes 11,443,296 shares of common stock reserved for issuance under the irrevocable standby stock purchase agreement with Thermo Funding Company and up to 2,988,990 shares of common stock which may be purchased or reserved for issuance to other stockholders pursuant to our preemptive rights offering.
+See "Certain Relationships and Related Party Transactions-Irrevocable Standby Stock Purchase Agreement."